-You’ve just sat down to write a huge essay.
+You just sat down to write a huge essay.
 The due date is approaching, so you know you’ve got to dive into this paper now.
-You formulate the header: name, date, class, etc…and that’s where it stops.
+You formulate the header: name, date, class, etc…and then that’s where it stops.
 As prepared as you are, your mind just isn’t spitting out the sentences you need.
 The next time you’re plagued with this writer’s block, keep these five tricks in mind!

 1. Create an outline.

 Sometimes the hardest part about writing a paper is just figuring out how to tackle everything you need to cover.
 You might be thinking, “Pshh…who has time to write an outline?”
 But imagine how much faster you’ll get through your essay once all the information is already organized and flowed out!
 It’s totally worth the effort.

 2. Go for a walk.